mroshan5722/Dubai_UG-6/README.md

 This script will:

-Download the datasets from Kaggle.
+1. Download the datasets from Kaggle.
-Extract the datasets (if compressed).
+2. Extract the datasets (if compressed).
-Preprocess the datasets and save them to the appropriate folder.
+3. Preprocess the datasets and save them to the appropriate folder.

 The datasets will be organized as follows:

-Raw datasets will be saved in the data/raw_data/ folder.
+- Raw datasets will be saved in the data/raw_data/ folder.
-Preprocessed datasets will be saved in the data/processed_data/ folder.
+- Preprocessed datasets will be saved in the data/processed_data/ folder.

 ### Troubleshooting:

-Error: kaggle: command not found: Ensure the Kaggle API is installed by running pip install kaggle.
+Error: `kaggle: command not found`: Ensure the Kaggle API is installed by running pip install kaggle.
-Error: Permission denied for kaggle.json: Ensure the correct permissions are set for kaggle.json:
+Error: Permission denied for `kaggle.json`: Ensure the correct permissions are set for `kaggle.json`:

-For Mac/Linux: chmod 600 ~/.kaggle/kaggle.json
+For Mac/Linux: `chmod 600 ~/.kaggle/kaggle.json`
 For Windows: Make sure the file is placed in the correct directory and is not write-protected.

 ### Summary of Commands:
-For Mac/Linux:
+*For Mac/Linux:*
 ```bash
 pip install kaggle
 mkdir -p ~/.kaggle